Laugharne/solana_calyptus/02 - Creating You First Token/06 - Creating Your First Token.md

 #### **Recap: how tokens work on Solana**

-As discussed in the Solana 101 module ([here](https://calyptus.co/lessons/intro-to-solana/)), Solana has a unique architecture where the logic and state are stored in separate accounts.
+As discussed in the **Solana 101 module** ([**here**](https://calyptus.co/lessons/intro-to-solana/)), Solana has a unique architecture where the logic and state are stored in separate accounts.
 Since the logic is the same for every token, a single Program Account can be used for all the tokens on Solana, unlike Ethereum where every token has to create and deploy a new copy of ERC-20 contract.

-Therefore, the current token standard on Solana is to use the same Program known as SPL Token Program to create tokens and a different program from Metaplex known as Token Metadata Program to create data accounts for the token to store the token details and metadata respectively.
+- Therefore, the current token standard on Solana is to use the same Program known as **SPL Token Program** to create tokens
+- And a different program from Metaplex known as **Token Metadata Program** to create data accounts for the token to store the token details and metadata respectively.
 The token Account stores data such as the balance and each one is owned and managed by the **SPL Token Program.**

 ![](https://lh5.googleusercontent.com/5m_k4S3jP3ydpkFKmoIDDj_AXmeHiq1iQiQ5oMJppxCta2X8qKjRYi0BojEgIw8CfLb-U50PduStI7rrgaXKTpN_puK42d0UEdMmBwWxNUR4TI-uZKKXkz5SzWNAbe_FylgXAyneUYV2IfpAlsRiIeo)